hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * these function arguments can inturn be only used as src operands and not as destination operands

+    * ie they can be read from and not written to

   * the caller can currently only pass variables and not literal values wrt these args.

   Any function has access to the global variables, as well as the function arguments specified directly